 C. Make two sketches of the Big Dipper.
 In one sketch, show the Big Dipper’s orientation in the early evening sky.
 In another sketch, show its position several hours later.
 In both sketches, show the North Star and the horizon.
 Record the date and time each sketch was made.

 D. Explain what we see when we look at the Milky Way.

 - List the names of the five most visible planets.
 Explain which ones can appear in phases similar to lunar phases and which ones cannot, and explain why.

 - Using the Internet and other resources, find out when each of the five most visible planets that you identified in requirement 5a will be observable in the evening sky during the next 12 months.
 Then compile this information in the form of a chart or table.

 - Identify at least one red star, one blue star, and one yellow star (other than the Sun).
 Explain the meaning of these colors.

-10).
-Personally, take a series of photographs or digital images of the movement of the Moon, a planet, an asteroid, meteor, or a comet.
+5b).
+Take a series of photographs or digital images of the movement of the Moon, a planet, an asteroid, meteor, or a comet.
 In your visual display, label each image and include the date and time it was taken.
 Show all positions on a star chart or map.
-Show your display at school or at a troop meeting.
+Show your display in class.
 Explain the changes you observed.

-11).
+5c).
 Find out about three career opportunities in astronomy.
-Pick one and find out the education, training, and experience required for this profession.
+Choose one and find out the education, training, and experience required for this profession.
 Discuss this with your counselor, and explain why this profession might interest you.